 Chris is the owner of Little Acorn Crafts.
 “Little Acorn Crafts is a UK-based business started from a love of knitting, crochet and all things craft,” Chris says.
 “In my shop you will find a selection of unique gift ideas for someone who has a love of creating already or is just starting to venture out into the knitting, crochet or spinning world.”

 Farmer and herder Sue lives a hill farm called Fingland in the Scottish Borders with partner Joe and grandson Callum.
 Sue has always loved the outdoors and working with animals.
 In addition to yarn and fibre, Hawkshaw Sheep sells a variety of yarnie accessories, including gorgeous shawl pins.

 FelinFach Natural Textiles is an independent Welsh company based at a 200-year-old former flour mill in the Preseli mountain area of Pembrokeshire.
-In addition to beautiful natural-dye yarns, FelinFach sells amazing yarn bowls and notions, including CocoKnits and Cohana.
+In addition to beautiful natural-dye yarns and readymade items, FelinFach sells amazing yarn bowls and notions, including CocoKnits and Cohana.